alitskevich/arrmatura/README.md

 - `<ui:then>` - a positive conditional container.
 Used with `ui:if` parent.
 - `<ui:else>` - a negative conditional container.
 Used with `ui:if` parent.
 - `<ui:transclude [key="key"]>` - a placeholder for a component content to be inserted instead of.
-- `<ui:some>` - a true dynamic tag/component based on a value of a `some` property
+- `<ui:Some>` - a true dynamic tag/component based on a value of a `Some` property

 ### attributes

 - `ui:if="prop"` conditional inclusion based on a value of a `prop` property
 - `ui:each="item of prop"` - iteration over items of list from a `prop` property placing current list item in `item`.(`item.id` is used here to match and re-use item components)
-- `ui:props="expr"` - spread values of object from `expr` expression into properties of a target component.
+- `ui:props="expr"` - spreads values of object from `expr` expression into properties of a target component.
 - `ui:key="some"` - to mark a inner component to be transcluded in place of `<ui:transclude key="some"/>`.

 ### attribute expressions (also used for inner text)